Ing-me/shell_scripting/readme.md

 # Shell Scripting Language

-**bold** That is shell scripting language.
+**That is shell scripting language.
 In this, we are going to explore many aspects and concepts that allow us to better understand the language and automate certain tasks.
-It is a great language and truly powerful.
+It is a great language and truly powerful.**

 ## Part 1: Basic Scripting Techniques

-**bold** We are to going to explore:
+**We are to going to explore:**
 + Shell Scripting Debugging
 + Standard Function Library
 + Date and Time Manupilation